thomasbyttebier/thomasbyttebier/_posts/2015-03-23-the-best-icon-is-a-text-label.md

 title:  The best icon is a text label
 date:   2015-03-23
 permalink: /blog/:title
+excerpt: Icons are an essential part of many user interfaces.
+The thing is: more often than not, they break clarity.
+Just replace them by a text label.
+Or an icon plus label.
 ---

 [Previously]({% post_url 2015-03-16-a-clear-interface-is-a-better-interface %}) I wrote about clarity being the most important characteristic of a great interface.
 Let’s talk about icons now.
 They’re an essential part of many user interfaces.
 The thing is: more often than not, they break clarity.